 The head of each agency shall:

-(b) Make and maintain records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures and essential transactions of the agency designed to furnish information to protect the legal and financial rights of the state and of persons directly affected by the agency’s activities.
+(c) Make and maintain records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures, and essential transactions of the agency designed to furnish information to protect the legal and financial rights of the state and of persons directly affected by the agency’s activities;

-(c) Submit to the administrator, in accordance with the standards established by him, schedules proposing the length of time each state record series warrants retention for administrative, legal or fiscal purposes after it has been received by the agency.
-The head of each agency also shall submit lists of state records in custody that are not needed in the transaction of current business and that do not have sufficient administrative, legal or fiscal value to warrant their further keeping for disposal in conformity with the requirements of section ten of this article.
+(d) Submit to the administrator, in accordance with the standards established by him or her, schedules proposing the length of time each state record series warrants retention for administrative, legal, or fiscal purposes after it has been received by the agency.
+Each agency records manager also shall submit lists of state records in custody of the agency that are not needed in the transaction of current business and that do not have sufficient administrative, legal, or fiscal value to warrant storage for disposal in conformity with the requirements of §5A-8-10 of this code;

-(d) Cooperate with the administrator in the conduct of surveys made pursuant to the provisions of this article.
+(g) Cooperate with the administrator in the conduct of surveys made pursuant to the provisions of this article;

-(e) Comply with the rules, regulations, standards and procedures issued by the administrator.
+(h) Comply with the rules, regulations, standards, and procedures issued by the administrator; and

-(f) First obtain the administrator’s written approval before purchasing or acquiring any equipment or supplies used or to be used to store or preserve records of the agency.
-If such approval is obtained the agency will submit a requisition to the Finance Division together with a copy of the administrator's said approval.
+(i) First obtain the administrator’s written approval before purchasing or acquiring any equipment, technology, or supplies used or to be used to store or preserve records of the agency.